Jessica Lange: Early life and education

-Lange was born in Cloquet, Minnesota, on April 20, 1949.
+Jessica Phyllis Lange was born on April 20, 1949, in Cloquet, Minnesota.
 Her father, Albert John Lange, was a teacher and traveling salesman, and her mother, Dorothy Florence (née Sahlman), was a housewife.
 She has two older sisters, Jane and Ann, and a younger brother, George.
 Her paternal ancestry is German and Dutch, her maternal ancestry Finnish.
 Due to the nature of her father's professions, her family moved more than a dozen times to various towns and cities in Minnesota before settling down in her hometown, where she graduated from Cloquet High School.

 In 1967, she received a scholarship to study art and photography at the University of Minnesota, where she met and began dating Spanish photographer Paco Grande.
-After the two married in 1970, Lange left college to pursue a more bohemian lifestyle, traveling in the United States and Mexico in a microbus with Grande.
-The couple then moved to Paris, where they drifted apart.
-While in Paris, Lange studied mime theatre under the supervision of Étienne Decroux and joined the Opéra-Comique as a dancer.
-She later studied acting at HB Studio in New York City.
+After the two married in 1970, Lange dropped out of college to pursue a more bohemian lifestyle, traveling through the United States and Mexico in a microbus with Grande.
+The pair then moved to Paris, where they drifted apart.
+While in Paris, Lange studied mime theater under the supervision of Étienne Decroux and joined the Opéra-Comique as a dancer.
+She later studied acting with Mira Rostova and at HB Studio in New York City.